-The advantage of powered speakers are that you can just plug them in and play, no receiver or speaker wire required, but in general the trade off of that convenience is that powered speakers tend to be less performant and more expensive.
-JBL has apparently bucked that commonality though – each speaker has two amps to individually drive the tweeter and woofer, giving power handling specs that are close to on par with similarly priced passive speakers.
-In other words, these speakers can solidly cover a full range of sound and get quite loud and would suffice as standalones in a full sized room.
+The advantage of powered speakers is that you can just plug them in and play, no amp/receiver or speaker wire required.
+The concession, though, is that you usually sacrifice some performance compared to a similarly priced passive speaker.
+JBL has apparently bucked that commonality though – each speaker has two amps to individually drive the tweeter and woofer, giving it power handling and response curve specs that are on par with similarly priced passive speakers.
+In other words, these speakers can solidly cover a full range of sound and get quite loud, easily enough so to cover a full room as a standalone set.

-The one concession these speakers inevitably must make to house 2 class D amplifiers is that they’re really big and heavy.
-While the 305 remains reasonably modest size and weight wise, the largest 308 comes in at a whopping 17 inches and 18 lbs – definitely the heaviest powered bookshelf speaker we’ve reviewed thus far.
+The one concession these speakers inevitably must make with housing two amplifiers each is that they’re really big and heavy.
+While the 305 remains reasonably compact and light, the largest 308 comes in at a whopping 17 inches and 18 lbs – definitely the heaviest powered bookshelf speaker we’ve reviewed thus far.
 No, it’s not like you’ll need a dolly to move them like you might with some of the bigger towers out there, but they’re big and heavy enough to potentially be an impedance nonetheless.
 One other potential issue with the amps is that there is sometimes an audible hiss, but we were able to eliminate it just by turning up all devices to full volume while keeping the actual speaker volume as low as possible, and this is something that’s generally considered good practice anyway.

 The warranty on JBL powered speakers is 3 years for electronics, and 5 years for parts, which is excellent and definitely top of the line coverage for powered speakers, where 1-2 years of warranty is more the norm.